Start My Answer

 Unfortunately, it is very common for Americans to fall into debt.
 In fact, more than 70 million Americans have dealt with debt collectors, and many of them have felt threatened by them as well.
 Threats or harassment by a debt collector is illegal, and you need to know your rights, as well as what you should do if you are being sued for a debt.

-Here's everything you should know about Kirschenbaum Phillips and Levy and how to beat them in court.
+Here's everything you should know about Kirschenbaum Phillips and Levy and how to settle your debt.

 Kirschenbaum, Phillips & Levy P.C. doesn't have great reviews

 If you're feeling frustrated with Kirschenbaum, Phillips & Levy PC, you're not alone.
 Google reviews gives Kirschenbaum, Phillips & Levy an average rating of 1.9 out of 5 stars from 21 reviews.
 On its Better Business Bureau profile, Kirschenbaum, Phillips & Levy P.C. doesn't even have an official rating or reviews yet and is not BBB accredited.
-However, seven consumer complaints have been filed against Kirschenbaum, Phillips & Levy P.C. in the last three years on its BBB profile.
+However, several consumers have submitted complaints against Kirschenbaum, Phillips & Levy P.C.

 Debt collection agencies are frequently known for violating consumer rights, as outlined under the Fair Debt Collection Practices Act.
 Knowing your rights can help you protect yourself from aggressive and unjust debt collectors.